abnermtj/Cheruton/GodotNotes.md

 Mixing this with above produced funky results.
 I can't understand.
 Best just to try Orientation mode is the default game orientation in mobile.
 TIP, import 2x higher rest sprites for the different screens resolutions and use DISABLED

+Export presets, There is a export pck/zip which only exporta a packed version of project data so executable,

+REMEMBER TO UPDATE export templates every update of godot. export projects, is a complete execuatble.

+tidbit, exporting on a mac os computer we have .dmg file vs on windows/linux we get a .zip file.
+You can set application icon for windows!

+To export on andriod, refer to online :p since we not using it.
+There are Software Development Kits(SDKs) that you also have to download

+TO export to IOS, need a MacOS (not needed to be apple) with Xcode.
+Need an appstore apple id into member ship section :( damn u apple!

+To export html for websites, need an actaul server to run it, you can't just double click.
+To disable the default console, "export without debug"
 ## TROUBLESHOOTING
 Invisible sprite and blue background due to my graphics card, try to use desktop instead.